cfw-guide/cemu.cfw.guide/docs/index.md

 :::
 ## What is Cemu?

 Cemu is experimental software used to emulate Wii U applications on your PC.
-This means that if you will be able to run commercial Wii U games directly off of your system.
+This means that you will be able to run commercial Wii U games directly off of your computer.

 The majority of games are completely playable from start to finish.
 You can check to see if your game is playable on the [wiki](https://wiki.cemu.info/wiki/Category:List_of_games).